 I am Amitesh Jasrotia.
 I am an avid reader, self-professed bibliophile and content creator.

 My obsession with reading started more than a decade ago.
 I was getting beaten the hell out of in my first sales job.
-I was learning the ropes the hard way when reading became my catharsis.
+While I was learning the ropes the hard way, reading became my catharsis.
 It grew from there.
-In reading, I found a sense of fulfillment and empowerment.
-However, all this while, I remained clueless if I could ever share my passion with others.
+In reading, I found a sense of fulfilment and empowerment.

 My Reading Arc